How does your estimate process work?

 How long does it take to complete a job?

 Every job is different and time on site depends on the scope of work.
 We can only provide a general timeframe as to how far out we are booking until we assess the work in person.
 Timeframes vary greatly depending on the type and size of the job, as well as weather and ground conditions.
 We prioritize emergencies and schedule most jobs on a first-come, first-served basis.
 When you accept your work, you will receive an email with confirmation that includes estimated time on site, as well as a target timeframe.
 We ask for patience and flexibility as there are many factors beyond our control.
 During peak seasons, lead times can be up to two months so advanced planning is encouraged.
 Email email@example.com to inquire about scheduling queue updates.

 Is my job too big?
 Is my job too small?

 Job requests are handled on a case-by-case basis.
-While we try to accommodate jobs of all sizes, we also want to provide our services in an efficient and economical manner.
-If your job is too large and/or requires equipment that could more safely & efficiently complete the work, or if a job is too small for us to complete at a reasonable cost to you, we will let you know.
-Call or email us today to request an estimate for your project.
+Travel time, time on site, required equipment and accessibility are all factors taken into consideration when pricing jobs.
+While we try to accommodate jobs of all sizes, we also strive to provide our services affordably and safely.
+If your job is too large or difficult for us to handle with our equipment or a job is too small for us to complete at a reasonable cost to you, we will do our best to refer you to recommended companies.
+Contact us to provide details and request an estimate for your project.

 Are you licensed and insured?

-Not only are we licensed and insured for your and our protection, our owner Jeff Bergman is an ISA-Certified Arborist (SO-1743aA) and is also a certified licensed and bonded pesticide applicator.
+Not only are we licensed and insured for your and our protection, our owner Jeff Bergman is an ISA-Certified Arborist® (#SO-1743A) and is also a certified, licensed and bonded pesticide applicator.
 Liability insurance certificates are available upon request.